 We are struggling to get Part C of the Annual Health & Medical Record completed.
 Do we have to have this completed by a medical professional?

-No. The Boy Scouts of America is authorizing a one time exception to this rule regarding the AHMR.
+Yes & no. The Boy Scouts of America is authorizing a one time exception to this rule regarding the AHMR.
 If you have a Part C that was signed on or after February 1, 2019, it will be valid until August 31, 2020.

-Please complete Part A & Part B between 2 to 3 weeks prior to your first day of camp.
+For those using an AHMR that would in a normal year be considered expired, please complete Part A & Part B between 2 to 3 weeks prior to your first day of camp.

 If you do not have a Part C available, please consider tele-health options or something similar.